PanCAN’s COVID-19 Grants Policy Statement

-By offering grants for basic, translational and clinical research in pancreatic cancer to scientists and clinicians at various career levels, the Pancreatic Cancer Action Network Demands Better in the fight against the disease by advancing the field to make progress toward the goal of doubling survival by 2020.
+By offering grants for basic, translational and clinical research in pancreatic cancer to scientists and clinicians at various career levels, the Pancreatic Cancer Action Network accelerates progress in the fight against the disease by advancing research toward the goal of improving patient outcomes.

-Since 2003, we have awarded 167 grants to 166 scientists at 62 institutions and our cumulative research investment is projected to be more than $56 million to date, including our competitive Research Grants Program and leading-edge scientific and clinical initiatives.
+Since 2003, we have awarded 199 grants to 187 scientists at 71 institutions and our total projected research investment is approximately $126 million to date, including our competitive Research Grants Program and leading-edge scientific and clinical initiatives.

 Grants AwardedView Funding Opportunities